qztweII/SQLOnboarding-main/repo-template/lesson-05-multiple-tables-and-joins/evidence.md

 - How I fixed it:

 ## Understanding check (answer in your own words)
 1. Why do we use more than one table?
+This is to seperate different types of data as well as seperating different types of requests.
 2. What is the purpose of `JOIN`?
 3. Which columns connect your two tables?